 - b.
 Apply PreKote SP liberally to the surface being prepared for paint by creating a "flood type coating."
 PreKote SP may be applied by pressure sprayer, spray bottle, or fluid feed attached to sander. - c.
-Completely scrub the surface with a 180 grit aluminum oxide scrub pad (CID A-A-58054, Type I, Class 1, Grade B) to generate a rich lather.
+Completely scrub the surface with a 180 grit aluminum oxide scrub pad (CID A-A-58054, Type I, Class 1, Grade A (Maroon)) to generate a rich lather.
 A pneumatic power buffer (preferred method) or pole may be used.
 Start from the top and work down.
 Pay particular attention to leading edges and other high-erosion areas. - d.
 Let PreKote SP dwell for approximately 2 minutes.
 Do not rinse. - e.
 Flood surface again with PreKote SP. - f.
-Completely scrub surface again with a 180 grit aluminum oxide scrub pad (CID A-A-58054, Type I, Class 1, Grade B) to generate a rich lather.
+Completely scrub surface again with a 180 grit aluminum oxide scrub pad (CID A-A-58054, Type I, Class 1, Grade A (Maroon)) to generate a rich lather.
 Start from the top and work down. - g.
-Thoroughly rinse the surface with deionized or fresh water. - h.
+Thoroughly rinse the surface with deionized or fresh water.
+Conduct a water break test in accordance with Paragraph 3.1.10.
+Proper application will typically produce a continuous film of water within 2-10 seconds.
+Repeat PreKote process if water beads, breaks, or flashes out. - h.
 Allow to dry.